December 21, 2023

 Autonomous (driverless) fleets are in the early phases but appear to be inevitable.
 An example is TuSimple, a pioneer that went public in 2021 with a U.S. fleet of around 50 autonomous vehicles.
 The potential of autonomous trucking and other fleet uses is immense as the technology continues to evolve and new applications emerge.

-Electric vehicle fleet management is capturing the attention of fleet owners today with its substantial cost savings and operating efficiencies driven by advancing technologies.
+EV fleet electrification is capturing the attention of fleet owners today with its substantial cost savings and operating efficiencies driven by advancing technologies.
 At the same time, the cost of EV acquisition and charging infrastructure build-out is offset substantially by federal, state, and location incentives.

 Quality installation is a prerequisite for success.
 EV technology is still evolving, and an EV-savvy partner can help you plan a successful venture into EV vehicle fleet management, including ways to mitigate start-up costs and risks.
 Qmerit is uniquely qualified to be that partner as North America’s electrification leader.